AutoProving/TreeAutomataFormalization/README.md

-# Formalization of Some Basic Concepts from Tree Automata in Coq
+# Formalization of Some Basic Concepts from Tree Automata Theory in Coq

 ## Dependencies